Compendium (CMFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Compendium Historical Price

-According to the latest data gathered on Compendium live price page, the current price of Compendium is 0.00013559USD.
-The circulating supply of Compendium(CMFI) is 118.69M CMFI , giving it a market capitalization of $16.09K.
+According to the latest data gathered on Compendium live price page, the current price of Compendium is 0USD.
+The circulating supply of Compendium(CMFI) is 118.69M CMFI , giving it a market capitalization of $16.91K.

 The Compendium Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CMFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.